Visitor Record Canada – Not a Re-entry Document

 - Ministerial Relief for Inadmissibility to Canada

 Generally speaking, a TRV or an eTA allows you to travel to Canada.
 However, they do not define your length or conditions of stay in Canada.
-A Visitor Record, on the other hand, sets your period of stay and the conditions attached to it.
+On the other hand, A Visitor Record describes how long you may stay in Canada.
+It also could impose conditions on you.
 Nonetheless, consider the following: